-In hiring outside professional expertise and/or consultants, the Board may engage engineers, planners, lawyers, urban designers, regional planning agencies or other appropriate professionals who are qualified and capable of assisting the Board in analyzing a project to ensure compliance with all relevant laws, ordinances, By-Laws and regulations.
+In hiring outside professional expertise and/or consultants, the Board may engage engineers, planners, lawyers, urban designers, regional planning agencies or other appropriate professionals who are qualified and capable of assisting the Board in analyzing a project to ensure compliance with all relevant laws, ordinances, By Lawsbylaws and regulations.

-All consultants selected by the Board must meet minimum qualifications consisting of:

-a. an education degree in, or related to the field at issue, from a recognized public or private college or university, or b. three or more years of practice in the field at issue or related field.
+All consultants selected by the Board must meet minimum qualifications consisting of: a.
+An education degree in, or related to, the field at issue, from a recognized public or private college or university; or b.
+Three or more years of practice in the field at issue or related field.

-The selection made by the Board shall be recorded with the office of the Town Clerk within five (5) days of the Board's final selection (s).
+The selection made by the Board shall be recorded with the office of the Town Clerk within five days of the Board's final selection(s).

-7.02 Submittal of Review Fees
+§ 7.02.
+Submittal of review fees.

-Consultant Review Fees shall be submitted upon receipt of notice of estimated consultant review cost.
+Consultant review fees shall be submitted upon receipt of notice of estimated consultant review cost.
 Any application filed without the submittal of review fees shall be deemed incomplete and no review work shall commence until the fee has been paid in full.

-7.03 Establishment of Special Account
+§ 7.03.
+Establishment of special account.

-- a) Funds received by the Board pursuant to this section shall be deposited with the Municipal Treasurer who shall establish a special account for this purpose. - b) If review funds charged are insufficient to cover the costs of outside professional expertise and/or consultant review, the applicant shall pay an additional review fee sufficient to cover these costs.
-Only costs that are reasonable and directly related to this project undergoing review will be charged to the applicant. - c) Additionally, the Planning Board may require an additional deposit into the Special Account when the account falls below twenty-five percent (25%) of the initial Review Fee. - d) Expenditures from this special account may be made at the direction of the Planning Board without further appropriation.
-Expenditures from this special account shall be made only in connection with the review of a specific project or project's for which a fee has been, or will be, collected from the applicant. - e) Failure of an applicant to pay a review fee shall be considered as an incomplete application and therefore not allow the application to go forward.
+- A. Funds received by the Board pursuant to this sectionChapter 7 shall be deposited with the Municipal Treasurer, who shall establish a special account for this purpose. - B. If review funds charged are insufficient to cover the costs of outside professional expertise and/or consultant review, the applicant shall pay an additional review fee sufficient to cover these costs.
+Only costs that are reasonable and directly related to this project undergoing review will be charged to the applicant. - C. Additionally, the Planning Board may require an additional deposit into the special account when the account falls below 25% of the initial review fee. - D. Expenditures from this special account may be made at the direction of the Planning Board without further appropriation.
+Expenditures from this special account shall be made only in connection with the review of a specific project or projects for which a fee has been, or will be, collected from the applicant. - E. Failure of an applicant to pay a review fee shall be considered as an incomplete application and therefore not allow the application to go forward.

-7.04 Use of Funds
+§ 7.04.
+Use of funds.

-- a) Review fees may only be spent for services rendered in connection with the specific project for which they are collected.
-These services shall include but not necessarily be limited to: project reviews, document reviews, and project related inspections.
-Accrued interest may also be spent for this purpose. - b) If the outside consultant review begins and expenses are generated prior to the filing of an administrative appeal, all such expenses, up to the time of appeal, shall be paid out of the special account for that particular project. - c) At the completion of the Board's review of the proposed project, or at a time determined at the submission of the application, any excess amount in that account including interest attributable to a specific project shall be repaid to the applicant of the applicant's successor in interest. - d) A final report of the status of said account shall be made available to the applicant of the applicant's successor in interest. - e) For the purpose of this regulation, any person or entity claiming to be the applicant's successor in interest shall provide the Board with documentation that legally establishes this succession in interest.
+- A. Review fees may only be spent for services rendered in connection with the specific project for which they are collected.
+These services shall include but not necessarily be limited to: project reviews, document reviews, and project\related inspections.
+Accrued interest may also be spent for this purpose. - B. If the outside consultant review begins and expenses are generated prior to the filing of an administrative appeal, all such expenses, up to the time of appeal, shall be paid out of the special account for that particular project. - C. At the completion of the Board's review of the proposed project, or at a time determined at the submission of the application, any excess amount in that account, including interest attributable to a specific project, shall be repaid to the applicant of the applicant's successor in interest. - D. A final report of the status of said account shall be made available to the applicant of the applicant's successor in interest. - E. For the purpose of this regulation, any person or entity claiming to be the applicant's successor in interest shall provide the Board with documentation that legally establishes this succession in interest.